Sortifile/sortifile/ai/4_renew_rules/system_prompt.md

    - Adjust the classification index to reflect observed preference changes.
    - Adjust the values for `sorting_entropy`, `naming_complexity`, and `archival_tendency` based on behaviors observed in the movement records.
    - Update quantifiable parameters (spec), such as supported file types, folder depth, or capacity limits.
+   - Identify and remove outdated or incorrect classification rules.
-   - Provide clear, concise descriptions of new classification logic and naming conventions to ensure usability and automation compatibility.
+   - Add or modify classification rules and naming conventions as needed, providing clear and concise descriptions to ensure usability and compatibility with automation.

 ---